pubstack/pubstack.github.io/_posts/2016-11-28-testing-composable-upgrades.md

   -e /home/stack/tht-ocata/environments/puppet-pacemaker.yaml
 ```

-- Install prerequisites in nodes (if no DNS configured this will fail), check that your nodes can connect to Internet.
+- Install prerequisites in nodes (if no DNS configured this will fail, so make sure they have Intenet access), check that your nodes can connect to Internet.

 ```
 cat > upgrade_repos.yaml << EOF